Gold in Virginia

 Fluid-inclusion data suggest that water-dominated fluids associated with the different styles of mineralization had a wide range of temperatures and contents of salt.
 Results indicate that during gold deposition in some deposits, gases were lost (for example, carbon dioxide), and that mixing of different types of water-rich fluids was necessary before gold precipitated; data for other deposits support a model of mixing of seawater and hydrothermal fluids.

-Some veins may be even younger than the Alleghenian orogeny, and date from the time when Pangea split up about 225 million years ago.
+Some veins may be even younger than the Alleghenian orogeny and date from the time when Pangea split up about 225 million years ago.
 Triassic basins developed when the crust thinned.
 Earthquakes were a common occurrence as blocks of crust moved at faults moved.
 The sediments in the basins tilted and molten basalt at great depth jetted through cracks to the surface.
 When the pressure of the overlying rock was released briefly during earthquakes, other fluids may also have boiled up towards the surface, squeezing through cracks in the surrounding rock.

 When silica cooled back into hard rock, it formed new quartz veins within the fractures through which the liquid had moved.
-At the Vaucluse Mine in Orange County, gold was found mixed with "rose" quartz (colored by iron oxide) and sericite formed when feldspars were altered by hydrothermal fluids.
+At the Vaucluse Mine in Orange County, gold was found mixed with "rose" quartz (colored by iron oxide) and sericite (white mica) formed when feldspars were altered by hydrothermal fluids.

 in 1832 gold was discovered at Vaucluse in Orange County, and mining continued until 1938